rg-wood/salt-lion/README.md

 #### New Mechanics

+Some new mechanics have been added, although I've tried to keep these to a minimum.

 The most notable addition to the Year Zero Engine are [aggravated rolls](#aggravated-rolls), which have been added as a way of eliminating the need for willpower points.

+Also, GM [moves](#moves) has been imported from _Dungeon World_.

 ### Style Guide

 This document user British English for spelling and grammar.
 It does not use the Oxford comma.
-Attributes, prices, table headers and bulleted sub-section titles are all caps.
-Talent names are capitalised.
+Attributes, prices, table headers and bulleted subsection titles are all caps.
+[Talents](#taletns), [personality traits](#personality-traits), [Health](#health) and [Resolve](#resolve) are capitalised.
 The title of this document is always in bold.